reallydontask/reallydontask.github.io/docs/_posts/2025-02-16-big-org-inefficiencies.markdown

 ---
 layout: post
-title:  "Is the Civil Service only 2/3 as efficient as the private sector?"
+title:  "Are civil servants only 2/3 as efficient as private sector employees?"
 date:   2025-02-16 10:26:24 +0100
 categories: mental meanderings
 ---